Updated: October 4, 2021

 This article explains everything you need to know about the medical exam and its Form I-693, Report of Medical Examination and Vaccination Record.

 Immigration medical exams need to be performed by USCIS authorized doctors.
 USCIS refers to these doctors as Civil Surgeons and allows them to perform the medical examination required for the Green Card application process.

 If you’re outside the United States, the medical exam must be completed by a Panel Physician.
 Panel physicians are different from civil surgeons.

-To find an approved panel physician near you, visit Department of State Medical Examination site.
+To find more information about the approved panel physician near you, visit Department of State Medical Examination site.